 The beginning and end of the school day is a very busy time for class teachers, who usually have a class of children to welcome, so you may need to be flexible when arranging a time to meet.
 In some cases you may need to make an appointment to see the Headteacher.
-If the Headteacher is absent, you may need to see the Deputy Headteacher.
+If the Headteacher is absent, you may need to see the Assistant Headteacher.

 We know that it can feel uncomfortable to question or challenge, but if you don’t tell us what is worrying you we cannot explain what we are doing or try to put it right.

 If you feel you need to complain after having discussed your query or concern there is a form you’ll need to use.
 (The school office and Clerk to the Governing Body have copies of this form and guidance for making a complaint.)

 If you make a complaint using the complaints form this is what will happen:

 - You will receive a response within ten school working days, even if this is just a courtesy call to acknowledge receipt of the complaint

 - Your complaint will be dealt with honestly, politely and in confidence